StutiiiG/Real-Estate-price-prediction/README.md

 2)Cleaned the dataset by performing filtering,removing outliers,missing values etc.

-3)USed sklearn Linear Regression to build the model.
+3)Used sklearn Linear Regression to build the model.

-4)The accuracy received on test data was 87.3%.
+4)The accuracy on test data was 87.3%.